Visitors to University of West London libraries

 You can also search a catalogue of the combined collections of nearly 60 world-renowned institutions and specialist collections within the M25 consortium.

 Students and staff of institutions in partnership with University of West London may be entitled to access some UWL library resources as defined by the contract currently in place between the University and the partnership institution.
-For details please see our partner institutions page.
+For details of our current partners please see our partner institutions page.

 Please note it is the responsibility of the partnership institution itself to provide primary access to appropriate resources for any particular course of study undertaken there.